Indonesia: Termination of employment

 - Employers are under a statutory obligation to make all efforts to prevent termination of employment.
 (See General)

 - Where an employee breaches the terms of their employment contract, the employer's company regulations or an applicable collective agreement, the employer may dismiss the employee after issuing three warning letters to the employee.
 Such breaches are known as "minor mistakes".
 (See Dismissal for repeated "minor mistakes")

-- An employee may be dismissed for gross misconduct, but the legal situation with regard to such dismissals is currently unclear.
+- An employee may be dismissed for urgent reasons due to their gross misconduct.
 (See Dismissal for gross misconduct)

 - An employee may be dismissed after being absent from work owing to illness for 12 consecutive months or longer, or on grounds of being absent from work without justification for five or more consecutive working days, or of being convicted of a criminal offence or being detained owing to criminal proceedings for more than six months.
 (See Dismissal on other grounds related to the individual employee)

-- Employees may be dismissed for various business-related reasons, for example where the enterprise where they work is closed down for certain reasons, where the employer is declared bankrupt, where the enterprise is making efficiency changes and in certain circumstances related to changes in the enterprise's ownership or status.
+- Employees may be dismissed for various business-related reasons, for example where the enterprise where they work is closed down for certain reasons, where the employer is declared bankrupt or is in the process of suspension of debt payment, where the enterprise is making efficiency changes and in certain circumstances related to changes in the enterprise's ownership or status.
 (See Dismissal for business reasons)

 - An employer may terminate an employee's employment because they have reached retirement age.
 (See Retirement)

 - Employers are prohibited from dismissing employees on certain grounds - such as their pregnancy, marriage or trade union membership - and any such dismissals will be null and void.
 (See Prohibited grounds for dismissal)